kevin-dough/m222-KrustyKrabs/README.md

 ### Description and Project Scope:
 Donut Dictionary is a Donut Rating Site which allows any users to view, search, and create reviews for donuts.
 Fan Favorites and the Least-Liked List are displayed on the home page to see the highest reviewed donuts and the worst reviewed donuts!
 You are able to not only score the donuts on a 5-star scale but also write comments that other users can see!
 The comments can be made anonymously or you can be names as well.

+### Using Donut Dictionary
+The front page will have the top 5 best and worst donuts in our database!
+Use the list of donuts to choose the individual donuts you would like to view.
+In the future, you will be able to search for donuts by name and tag.
+You will also be able to sort donuts alphabetically or by rating.
+Adding ratings is work in progress.
+We are currently working on making the data be sent to the database.
+You can also check out the Krispy Kreme Twitter API!

 ## Individual Finals (Part 1)
 ### [Link to Issue](https://github.com/kevin-dough/m222-KrustyKrabs/issues/32)